joakimk/toniq/README.md

 The default timeouts and intervals should work for most use cases, but you can customize them for your application, see [config.ex](lib/toniq/config.ex) for defaults.

+## Load balancing

+As toniq only runs jobs within the VM that enqueued them, it's up to you to enqueue jobs in different VMs if you want to run more of them concurrently than a single erlang VM can handle.
+A single VM can handle quite a lot though!

+This could be as simple as web requests to round-robin load balanced web servers enqueuing jobs within each web server, or as complex as a custom redis pub-sub system.

 ## FAQ

 ### Why have a job queue at all?